Sexual Abuse of Minors by Catholic Priests in Pennsylvania:

 over the last seven decades.

-Part 1 of three parts.
+Part 1 of seven parts.

 CNN reported 1 that the Court of Common Pleas of Allegheny County, PA, released a massive report on 2018-AUG-14 titled "40th Statewide Grand Jury Report No. 1."
 2 Various online sources indicate that its length ranges from 457 to 1,356 pages!
 It discusses the sexual abuse of minors by Roman Catholic priests in the state during the previous seven decades -- since the end of World War II.

 Pennsylvania Attorney General Josh Shapiro referred to the document as the:

 "... largest, most comprehensive report into child sexual abuse within the Catholic Church ever produced in the United States."
 10

 The Grand Jury report contains information extracted from a half million pages of internal confidential documents from six Roman Catholic dioceses in Pennsylvania.
 The documents describe allegations that 301 "predator priests" are believed to have abused more than 1,000 minors in those dioceses.
 The report described the latter as "child victims."

 "Most of the victims were boys; but there were girls too.
 Some were teens; many were pre-pubescent.
 Some were manipulated with alcohol or pornography.
 Some were made to masturbate

 their assailants, or were groped by them.
 Some were raped orally, some vaginally, some anally.